mdickers47/ourabridge/README.md

 It does this with 1/8 the code, because (a) python and (b) it uses the Personal Access Token scheme, which is far simpler but only works for one person.
-If only want to replicate your own data, it will be easier and more reliable to use his thing.
+If only want to replicate your own data, it will be easier and more reliable to use their thing.